AndreaPazienza/TIW-musical_playlist-dynamic_version/README.md

 ## How to Run the Project

-1. Set up a MySQL database and import the provided schema.
+1. Set up a MySQL database and create the tables as described in the project documentation.
 2. Compile and run the Java backend.
 3. Deploy the JSP files on a compatible web server.
 4. Access the application through the web browser.